En04ik/XashDS-Server/README.md

 Instruction how to open server
 1. First, copy your "valve" folder to "/storage/emulated/0/xash/", it will work only if you copied your "valve" folder to internal storage, if your "valve" folder on SD-Card, it won't be work.
+3. Then, install git "apt install git"
 2. After that, open termux and write "git clone https://github.com/En04ik/XashDS-Server"
 3. Then, write "cd XashDS-Server"
-4. Next, write  "bash Script_1"
+4. Next, write  "chmod +x Script_1.sh"
+5. Now, wirte "./Script_1"
-5. And finally, write "bash Script_2"
+6. And finally, write "./Script_2"
-6. For start your server, write "bash Start_Server"
+7. For start your server, write "./Start_Server"